Mehmed Rushdi Pasha: Fourth term

 After the disposal of Abdulaziz, officials of the Ottoman Empire appointed Murad V as the new Sultan.
-Sultan Murad V was young, and heavily influenced by the ideas of the Tanziamat reforms.
-Sultan Murad V was heavily influenced by the French and other Western cultures as well.
-Rushdie Pasha continued to serve as Grand Vizier under Sultan Murad V. Sultan Murad V was supposed to pass a constitution.
-However even with the support of Rushdie Pasha, Murad V was not able to pass reforms and was replaced by his brother Sultan Abdulhamit II.
+Sultan Murad V was young and heavily influenced by the ideas of the Tanziamat reforms.
+The French and other Western cultures heavily influenced Sultan Murad V. Rushdie Pasha continued to serve as Grand Vizier under Sultan Murad V. Sultan Murad V was supposed to pass a constitution.
+However, even with Rushdie Pasha's support, Murad V could not pass reforms and was replaced by his brother, Sultan Abdulhamit II.
 Abdulhamit II was not favored by Rushdie Pasha.
-Rushdie Pasha did not agree with Abdulhamit II's indulgent and lack of focus in the affairs of the government.
+Rushdie Pasha disagreed with Abdulhamit II's indulgence and lack of focus on government affairs.
 He confronted Abdulhamit II about skipping a conference meeting due to claiming "illness."
 Rushdie Pasha resigned from the position of Grand Vizir on 19 December 1876 at the age of 65 due to his lack of tolerance for Sultan Abdulhamit II.
 Abdulhamit II was centralizing power and removing any reforms accomplished.
 Abdulhamit II took power away from the government and suspended the constitution.